How to conduct an employee performance appraisal | Main Region

 - Kick-start projects that may have fallen by the wayside

-- Reward productive employees with more responsibility
+- Reward productive employees with opportunities to grow

 - Set objectives for the future